Massive 11-foot great white shark pings off Florida coast ahead of spring break season

 TAMPA, Fla.
 (WFLA) – A huge great white shark pinged off the coast of Florida this week, just before the state is expected to have an influx of spring breakers.

-According to OCEARCH’s Global Shark Tracker, the shark named Maple pinged southeast of St. George Island, Florida, in the Gulf of Mexico on Monday morning.
+The shark, named Maple, pinged southeast of St. George Island, Florida, in the Gulf of Mexico on Monday morning, according to OCEARCH’s Global Shark Tracker.

-OCEARCH reported that Maple measured in at 11 feet, 7 inches long, and weighed in at 1,264 pounds.
+OCEARCH reported that Maple measured 11 feet, 7 inches long, and weighed in at 1,264 pounds.

-“Over the past two seasons, Maple has spent much of her winter in the Gulf of Mexico,” OCEARCH wrote on its Facebook page.
+“Over the past two seasons, Maple has spent much of her winter in the Gulf of Mexico,” OCEARCH explained in a Facebook post.

 Maple was named after the maple leaf, one of Canada’s national emblems, according to the organization’s website.
 The massive great white also has a distinctive wound on the left side of her body.